On the "viscous incompressible fluid + rigid body" system with Navier conditions: Introduction

 \section{Introduction}

 Recently several efforts have been made to establish a Cauchy theory for various models involving a fluid and a immersed structure.
-In particular in the case where the structure is a rigid body and where the fluid is incompressible, there now exists a quite satisfactory range of results, at least in view of what is known in the case of a fluid alone; we may cite, among others, \cite{ht,Ortega,ogfstt,uniq,Ortega2,rosier,WangZang} for the case of inviscid fluid (we also refer to the introduction of \cite{ogfstt} for a overview of these results) and \cite{Serre,DE1,DE2,Conca1,Conca2} for the case of viscous fluid.
+In particular in the case where the structure is a rigid body and where the fluid is incompressible, there now exists a quite satisfactory range of results, at least in view of what is known in the case of a fluid alone; we may cite, among others, \cite{ht,Ortega,ogfstt,uniq,Ortega2,rosier,WangZang,shrinking,geodesic,GS,uniq,GS3} for the case of inviscid fluid and \cite{gm,hs,Serre,DE1,DE2,Conca1,Conca2,FE1,FE2,FE3} for the case of viscous fluid.

 \

 In this paper we deal with the issue of the inviscid limit for the system ''viscous incompressible fluid + rigid body", which involves an immersed rigid body moving into a viscous incompressible fluid driven by the Navier-Stokes equations.